Outsider (Sid album): Critical reception

 Allmusic gave the album 2.5 of 5 stars and a mixed review, concluding that "it is a supreme irony that Sid have called the safest, stalest, most lightweight album of their career", after stating "It's not that this is a bad album per se, just one that plays it very, very safe.
 That said, it's impossible to entirely dislike."
 Music website CD Journal said Outsider is "a super strong album packed with all of Sid."

 Commercial performance

 Outsider reached number five on Oricon Albums Chart and stayed on chart for 9 weeks.
 It ranked fourth on Tower Records' Japanese Rock & Pop Albuns chart, and ranked between sixth and third place of retail's five stores in Japan.

-"V.I.P", "Anniversary", "Koi ni Ochite", "Summer Lover" and "Hug" reached 4th, 6th, 4th, 7th and 6th place on Oricon Singles Chart, respectively.
+"V.I.P", "Anniversary", "Koi ni Ochite", "Sa-Ma-La-Va" and "Hug" reached 4th, 6th, 4th, 7th and 6th place on Oricon Singles Chart, respectively.